FollowTheDarkside/SensorDataRecorder/README.md

 4. Press the stop button to end recording.
 5. Save the CSV file with a name.

-See also [here](https://developer.apple.com/documentation/coremotion/cmmotionmanager/1616065-devicemotionupdateinterval) for data recording intervals.
+See also [here](https://developer.apple.com/documentation/coremotion/cmmotionmanager/1616065-devicemotionupdateinterval) for data recording intervals. <br>
 You can check the recorded CSV file in the window opened from the CSV button.
-You can also delete CSV files by swiping cells or operating buttons.
+You can also delete CSV files by swiping cells or operating buttons. <br>
 Use iTunes file sharing to move CSV files to your PC.
 ## License
 MIT